cardano-foundation/developer-portal/docs/cardano-integration/installing-cardano-node.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh
 ```
-follow the instructions and provide the necesssary input to the installer.
+Please follow the instructions and provide the necesssary input to the installer.
 Once complete you should have `ghc` and `cabal` installed into your system.

 :::note